supabase/auth-py/README.md

 - [ ] Add more tests.
 - [ ] Ensuring feature-parity with the js-client.
 - [ ] Supporting 3rd party provider authentication.
+- [ ] Implement a js port of setTimeout for the refresh session code.